apache/nuttx/README.txt

   unpacking the buildroot tarball, you can find instructions for building the tools in the buildroot/configs/README.txt file.

-  Check the README.txt file in the configuration director for your board to see if you can use the buildroot toolchain with your board (this README.txt file is located in configs/<board-name>/README.txt).
+  Check the README.txt file in the configuration directory for your board to see if you can use the buildroot toolchain with your board (this README.txt file is located in configs/<board-name>/README.txt).